pavithravinay/AnimalRace/ReadMe.txt

 About this Project:

-This project is a combination of Animal Race and Animal Race.
+This project is a combination of Animal Race and Animal Farm.

 This is to demonstrate Abstract Factory design pattern, I have followed below approach to achieve this:
 1. Create an Interface called “IRacer”.